shenxiangzhuang/libspot-rs/README.md

 - Rust: `cargo run -r --example basic`(with `-r` flag to run the example in release mode).
 - C: `cc -O3 -o /tmp/basic examples/basic.c -Idist/ -Ldist/ -l:libspot.so.2.0b3 -lm && LD_LIBRARY_PATH=dist /tmp/basic`(with `-O3` flag to compile the example in release mode).

-As you can see, the performance is very close.(You may get different results due to the different hardware and environment, but the results should be very similar.)
+As you can see, the performance is **very close**.
+You may get different results due to the different hardware and environment, but the results should be very similar.

 ## License